 - A monitor with VGA or HDMI interface

 - A USB keyboard and mouse

 - A network connection with Internet access

 - An Ubuntu 20.04 LTS desktop image

-You can find a full tutorial on the Ubuntu website where we walk you through the process of installing the Nextcloud Ubuntu Appliance image on a Raspberry Pi, how to quickly set up step by step and stay fully productive by having video calls in Talk, sharing documents with Files, editing it with others using document editing office, reading your emails or planning meetings and many more!
+You can find a full tutorial on the Ubuntu website where we walk you through the process of installing the Nextcloud Ubuntu Appliance image on a NUC, how to quickly set up step by step and stay fully productive by having video calls in Talk, sharing documents with Files, editing it with others using document editing office, reading your emails or planning meetings and many more!

 Note that for installation instructions on Windows or macOS or for instructions concerning the Intel NUC, you can follow the instructions on the appliance page!